omarkammouna/omarkammouna.github.io/_posts/2023-6-15-WSL2UbuntuSetup.md

 2. **Install Ubuntu**
    - Open Microsoft Store.
-   - Search for "Ubuntu" and select the latest version.
+   - Search for "Ubuntu" and select Ubuntu 20.04.6 TLS.
    - Click "Install" and wait for the installation to finish.

 3. **Launch Ubuntu**